dr-zool/matlab/README.md

 >>	1+2*3;

-By adding parentheses, these two expressions give difierent results: 9 and 7.
+By adding parentheses, these two expressions give different results: 9 and 7.

 The order in which MATLAB performs arithmetic operations is exactly that taught in high school algebra courses.
 Exponentiations are done flrst, followed by multiplications and divisions, and flnally by additions and subtractions.
 However, the standard order of precedence of arithmetic operations can be changed by inserting parentheses.
-For example, the result of 1+2£3 is quite difierent than the similar expression with parentheses (1+2)£3.
+For example, the result of 1+2x3 is quite difierent than the similar expression with parentheses (1+2)x3.
 The results are 7 and 9 respectively.
 Parentheses can always be used to overrule priority, and their use is recommended in some complex expressions to avoid ambiguity.
 Therefore, to make the evaluation of expressions unambiguous, MATLAB has estab-lished a series of rules.
 The order in which the arithmetic operations are evaluated is given in below.
 MATLAB arithmetic operators obey the same precedence rules as those in most computer programs.

-First:	The contents of all parentheses are evaluated flrst, starting from the innermost parentheses and working outward.
+First:	The contents of all parentheses are evaluated first, starting from the innermost parentheses and working outward.

 Second:	All exponentials are evaluated, working from left to right

-Third:	All multiplications and divisions are evaluated, working from left to right Fourth	All additions and subtractions are evaluated, starting from left to right
+Third:	All multiplications and divisions are evaluated, working from left to right

+Fourth	All additions and subtractions are evaluated, starting from left to right

 For operators of equal precedence, evaluation is from left to right.
 Now, consider another example in MATLAB: